 Tara has a keen sense of experimentation within her methods of art practice, drawing on her medical and scientific understanding she applies a range of approaches and knowledge systems.

-Tara Gilbee has been a sessional lecturer at Deakin University for 3 years and providing arts education through various organisations.
+Tara Gilbee has delivered photographic units as a sessional academic at Deakin University and Australian Catholic University.
+As well as providing arts education through various organisations.
 Her practice has been recognised with a number of artist grants and she has been shortlisted for art awards such as The Rick Amor drawing prize, Josephine Ulrick Photographic Prize, Olive Cotton Award.
 She has attended residencies nationally and internationally and is represented in public and private collections.

 Copy of CV HERE CLICK